Unsupervised nonparametric detection of unknown objects in noisy images based on percolation theory: Introduction

 The paper is organized as follows.
 Our statistical model is described in details in Section \ref{Section_Model}.
-Suitable thresholding for noisy images is crucial in our method and is developed in Section \ref{Section_Thresholding}.
-A new algorithm for object detection is presented in Section \ref{Section2}.
-Theorem \ref{Theorem1} is the main result about consistency and computational complexity of our testing procedure.
+Proper type of thresholding for noisy images is crucial in our method and would allow us to apply percolation theory to our learning task.
+Both thresholding and percolation are described in Section \ref{Section_Thresholding}.
+An algorithm for object detection is presented in Section \ref{Section2}.
+Theorem \ref{Theorem1} established the strong consistency and scalability of the method in the setup with minimal assumptions on both the noise and the object of interest.
 An example illustrating possible applications of our method is given in Section \ref{Section_Example}.
 Section \ref{Proofs_Triangular_Lattice} is devoted to the proof of the main theorem.